Camel’s milk: an untapped resource

 “It’s well and truly a five-star hotel we have for them,” Steingiesser says with a chuckle.

 Next gen dairy?

-Steingiesser believes that camel milk could well become a massive disruptor to the dairy industry, particularly as companies like Good Earth Dairy continue to develop new, more cost-efficient means of production.
+Steingiesser believes that camel’s milk could well become a massive disruptor to the dairy industry, particularly as companies like Good Earth Dairy continue to develop new, more cost-efficient means of production.

 “It has more nutrition than cow’s milk,” Steingiesser says.
 “And it’s so much easier on the gut.
 The only thing that really remains as a barrier to camel’s milk becoming a mainstream product is the cost, which is why we’ve done what we’ve done.

-“It’s never going to be as cheap as cow’s milk, but I think cow’s milk is too cheap – prices should be higher to help cow farmers.
+“It’s never going to be as cheap as cow’s milk, but I think cow’s milk is too cheap.
+Prices should be higher to help dairy farmers.
 But it will still be more affordable.
-We see it going mainstream – not only for infants, but also as a regular beverage.
+We see it going mainstream.
+Not only for infants, but also as a regular beverage.
 It’s a case of putting the right product out there that will be happy on people’s guts, palates and pockets.
-By ticking those three boxes, we see it having a huge impact – this is a global opportunity.”
+By ticking those three boxes, we see it having a huge impact.
+This is a global opportunity.”